pramatias/rustbook/rustbook102gpt.md

 }
 ```

-Because the standard library has this blanket implementation, we can call the
+With this implementation, we can call the to_string method, defined by the
-to_string method defined by the ToString trait on any type that implements the
+ToString trait, on any type that implements Display.
+It's like saying, "Hey, if
+you can be displayed, you can be turned into a string too!"
+It's a nice little
+shortcut that saves us from writing repetitive code.

-Display trait.
-For example, we can turn integers into their corresponding String
+For example, we can turn an integer into its corresponding string value using
-values like this because integers implement Display:
+the to_string method:

 ```rust
 let s = 3.to_string();
 ```

+And just like that, we have a string representation of the number 3.
+Thanks to
+the blanket implementation, we can use the to_string method on any type that
+satisfies the Display trait.

-Blanket implementations appear in the documentation for the trait in the
+These blanket implementations are pretty handy.
+They appear in the documentation
-“Implementors” section.
+for the trait, giving us a clear view of which types have access to the trait
+through the blanket implementation.

-Traits and trait bounds let us write code that uses generic type parameters to
+With traits and trait bounds, Rust lets us write code that is both generic and
-reduce duplication but also specify to the compiler that we want the generic
-type to have particular behavior.
-The compiler can then use the trait bound
+specific.
+We can reduce duplication by using generic type parameters, while also
+specifying the behavior we expect from those types.
+The compiler checks that all
-information to check that all the concrete types used with our code provide the
+the concrete types we use provide the correct behavior, catching potential
-correct behavior.
-In dynamically typed languages, we would get an error at
-runtime if we called a method on a type which didn’t define the method.
-But Rust
-moves these errors to compile time so we’re forced to fix the problems before
+errors at compile time.
+No runtime surprises here!

-our code is even able to run.
-Additionally, we don’t have to write code that
+And you know what's even better?
+We don't have to write code that checks for
-checks for behavior at runtime because we’ve already checked at compile time.
+behavior at runtime because we've already done it at compile time.
+It's like
-Doing so improves performance without having to give up the flexibility of
-generics.
+getting performance and safety in one package.